SrPlugin/SrPlugin/README.md

 <!--Intro start-->

 <p align="left">
-🎓 CURRENT STUDENT
+👑 CEO byteTECH

-💻 In the world of programming I have 5 years of experience in general.
+💻 In the world of programming I have 6 years of experience in general.
 I'm passionate about programming, business, cybersecurity, robotics.

 📝 Roles: Developer...
 Leader...
 Entrepreneur...